Election Resources

 Candidate Fees

-• Filing Fee: $25, due when nomination papers are filed with the City Clerk (Gov. Code § 10228; Ordinance No. 453).
+Filing Fee $25, due when nomination papers are filed with the City Clerk (Gov. Code § 10228; Ordinance No. 453).
 All filing and statement fees are non-refundable.

 Forms Required When Filing Nomination

-Official nomination papers are included in the nomination packet.
-During the nomination period, the City Clerk issues nomination packets to individuals interested in running for office in the City of Lemon Grove.
+During the nomination period, the City Clerk issues nomination packets to individuals interested in running for office.
 Each packet contains information about the nomination process, filing requirements, and the forms required to become a candidate.

 To qualify as a candidate, a prospective candidate must submit nomination papers containing the signatures of at least 20, but no more than 30, registered voters of the City of Lemon Grove.
-A $25 filing fee is also due when the completed nomination packet is filed with the City Clerk.
+A $25 filing fee is due when the completed nomination packet is filed with the City Clerk.

 • Ballot Designation Worksheet.